Pixel 10 Pro Fold vs Pixel Fold: Night and Day

 The building blocks of a modern smartphone haven't changed in the past couple of years, and the same goes for the Pixel Fold and the Pixel 10 Pro Fold.
 Both phones use aluminum and glass for their construction.

-The original Pixel Fold uses Corning Gorilla Glass Victus over the cover screen, and we expect the Pixel 10 Pro Fold to upgrade this protection to Gorilla Glass Victus 2.
-When it comes to IP ratings, the Pixel Fold launched with IPX8 protection.
-We expect the Pixel 10 Pro Fold to upgrade that to a proper IP68 dust and water resistance.
+The original Pixel Fold uses Corning Gorilla Glass Victus over the cover screen, and the Pixel 10 Pro Fold upgrades this protection to Gorilla Glass Victus 2.
+When it comes to IP ratings, the Pixel Fold launched with IPX8 protection, while the Pixel 10 Pro Fold features a proper IP68 dust and water resistance.

 Pixel 10 Pro Fold colors | Pixel Fold colors |